orgdoc/Lee-Puranam-2016-/README.md

 # Lee and Puranam (2016) The implementation imperative: Why one should implement even imperfect strategies perfectly

-Replication package for Lee and Puranam (2016)
+This repository includes a replication package for Lee and Puranam (2016).
+In figures, tau_s is rescaled (X10).